 Of course, you didn’t think we could leave Stockholm without eating Swedish meatballs, did you?
 That would be a crime against the high laws of the great Swedish empire!
 But there is a twist because we got our SMs at a place called Ingelsta Kalkon.
 Pippi told us that this translates to Turkey Heaven.
 So our Swedish meatballs were made from turkey meat.

-The turkey meat was the only nontraditional way about these treats, as they were classically served with gravy, potatoes, and lingonberry jam.
+The turkey meat was the only nontraditional thing about these treats, as they were classically served with gravy, potatoes, and lingonberry jam.
 Lingonberries are a sweet-tart, red fruit that everyone in Nordic countries is obsessed with.
 They are kind of like Sweetarts if Sweetarts were a delicious fruit instead of a terrible candy.
 Eat as many of them as you can when you’re in Sweden.

 3) Swedish Fish